501 KAR 3:060. Security; control.

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 441.055 requires the Department of Corrections to promulgate administrative regulations establishing minimum standards for jails that house state prisoners.
 This administrative regulation establishes security procedures to be followed in full-service jails.

 Section 1.
 Policy and Procedure.
-(1) The jailer shall develop a written policy and procedure governing the security aspects of the jail's operation.
+(1) The jailer or jail administrator shall develop a written policy and procedure governing the security aspects of the jail's operation.

-(2) If requested in writing, the department shall provide technical assistance to the jailer in formulating written policy and procedure.
+(2) If requested in writing, the department shall provide technical assistance to the jailer or jail administrator in formulating written policy and procedure.

 (3) The policies and procedures shall include: